Derek Sherinian: Solo career

-Since 2002, Sherinian has toured with several well-known artists, including Billy Idol and Yngwie Malmsteen.
+Since 2002, Sherinian has toured with several artists, including Billy Idol and Yngwie Malmsteen.
 Derek's fifth solo album, Blood of the Snake (2006), features contributions from Idol, as well as Guns N' Roses guitarist Slash, John Petrucci of Dream Theater, and Brian Tichy; Phillips, Franklin and Lukather make return appearances.
 A video for a cover version of Mungo Jerry's "In the Summertime" was released along with the album.
-Sherinian also worked with duduk master Djivan Gasparyan on the song "Prelude To Battle" on the release, written for his great grandmother who survived the Armenian genocide.
+Sherinian also worked with duduk master Djivan Gasparyan on the song "Prelude To Battle" on the release, written for his great-grandmother who survived the Armenian genocide.
 In 2009, Sherinian released his sixth solo album, Molecular Heinosity, again featuring Zakk Wylde, Tony Franklin and Brian Tichy.
-Later that year, Sherinian also performed a one-off acoustic gig with Alice in Chains to launch their Black Gives Way to Blue album.
+Later that year, Sherinian performed a one-off acoustic gig with Alice in Chains to launch their Black Gives Way to Blue album.

 In September 2011, Sherinian released his seventh solo album titled Oceana, reuniting with Simon Phillips and Steve Lukather, and featuring a guest appearance from BCC bandmate Joe Bonamassa.

-In 2019, Sherinian signed a new solo deal with Sony Music, and released The Phoenix September 18, 2020.
-He also appeared on two Whitesnake albums (The Rock Album and Love Songs) as part of the Red, White, and Blue Trilogy.
-In 2021, Sherinian guested on the Michael Schenker Group album Immortal on the song "Drilled to Kill" and appeared on the lyric video.
-Schenker said of Sherinian's performance: "Derek and myself trading solos, it sounds unexpected and beyond my expectation [...]
-Absolutely fantastic!".
-Sherinian is finishing his 9th solo album, scheduled for Spring 2022 release with Simon Phillips.
-Michael Schenker, Joe Bonamassa, Steve Lukather, Steve Stevens.
-Mike Stern.
-Jeff Berlin will be appearing.